anarchivist/anarchivist.github.com/content/presentations/saa-schema-org.md

 title: >-
   A Minimum Viable Strategy for Archives and Linked Data using Schema.org
 session: >-
-  Session 303: Progress (and Pitfalls) of Linked Data Projects.
+  Session 303: Progress (and Pitfalls) of Linked Data Projects
 event: >-
   Society of American Archivists
 location: Washington, DC